4P-Pharma: 4Moving Biotech Announces First Patient Enrolled in Phase I Clinical Trial on Osteoarthritis

 The LASARE phase I clinical trial study is a randomized, double-blinded, controlled study to assess the safety and tolerability of a single ascending dose of liraglutide in adult patients between 18 and 80 years old with OA.

-The trial is taking place in Belgium.
+The trial is taking place in Belgium, conducted by the CRO, Artialis.
 It will aim to recruit 32 patients.
 Initial results are expected in Q1 2023.

 More information about clinical trial: https://4p-pharma.com